|

 We now start down the grade to our crossing of the Des Moines River.

-The Oak Park Sign.
+The train ran by the Oak Park Sign.

-Crossing the Des Moines River.
+Our train crossed the Des Moines River.

-The siding to the Pumpkin Patch.
+This siding is to the Pumpkin Patch.

 Our route is now on the west side of the Des Moines River.

 Through the trees the Des Moines River.
-The train passed some trees with some carvings on them before we crossed a road to reach Fraser Siding our turnback
+The train passed some trees with some carvings on them before we crossed a road to reach Fraser Siding our turnback point.

-Fraser Siding Sign.
+We came to the Fraser Siding Sign.
 Here the engine will run around our train.

 The NW-2 running around our train at Fraser Siding.
 Once he had coupled up, we headed back for Boone.

-The Des Moines River.
+The train next crossed the Des Moines River.

-Crossing the Des Moines River.
+Our train crossing the Des Moines River.

-Looking through the trees at the Des Moines River far below us.
+You could look through the trees at the Des Moines River far below us.

 Crossing the High Bridge.